DataDog/integrations-core/istio/README.md

 To view the metrics that are collected using OpenMetrics V1, see [here][24].
 To view the `conf.yaml.example` config parameters for OpenMetrics V1, see [here][25].

+**WARNING**: If you are currently have multiple existing instances of Datadog collecting Istio metrics, make sure to use the same implementation of OpenMetrics for all of them.
+Otherwise, the metric type will keep flipping between the two.

 ##### Disable sidecar injection for Datadog Agent pods

 If you are installing the [Datadog Agent in a container][10], Datadog recommends that you first disable Istio's sidecar injection.